xplshn/dbin/README.md

 >Good to hear, now...
 What about the so-called MetadataURLs?

-MetadataURLs provide info about the binaries, which is used to `search` and update `binaries`, also for the functionality of `info` in both of its use-cases (showing the binaries which were installed to $INSTALL_DIR from the [Toolpacks](https://github.com/Azathothas/Toolpacks) repo) and showing a binary's description, size, etc.
+MetadataURLs provide info about the binaries, which is used to `search` and update `binaries`, also for the functionality of `info` in both of its use-cases (showing the binaries which were installed to $DBIN_INSTALL_DIR from the [Toolpacks](https://github.com/Azathothas/Toolpacks) repo) and showing a binary's description, size, etc.

 ### Libraries
 I am using these two libraries for `dbin`: